Forcing Encryption in SQL Server

 If you’re ever planning to allow external connections to a SQL Server, one of the first things to ensure is that the data is encrypted at rest and in transit.

 SQL Server has an option where we can force all connections on a SQL Server to be encrypted, which ensures us that we’re achieving encryption for our SQL connectivity.
+This post follows MS Docs: Enable Encrypted Connections to the Database engine.
+This is quite a complex change so a full read of the official docs is necessary before planning this change.

-# Import PK to Trusted Root Certificates
+> Import PK to Trusted Root Certificates

-# Import Certificate into SQL Server
+> Import Certificate into SQL Server

-# Force Encryption in SQL Server
+> Force Encryption in SQL Server

-# Verify SQL Server Connectivity is Encrypted
+> Verify SQL Server Connections are Encrypted

-Create Certificate (PowerShell)
+Create Certificate for SQL Server

 The certificate must be issued for Server Authentication.
 The name of the certificate must be the fully qualified domain name (FQDN) of the computer.